im-niraj/DSA/README.md

 <hr/>

 ### Concept
-I solve some leet code questions and put in this repository for others to get some ideas.
+I solve some LeetCode, Hackerrank and CodeStudios questions and put their solutions in this repository for others to get some ideas.